Mohd Irwan Serigar Abdullah

-Mohd.
-Irwan Serigar bin Abdullah (born 7 March 1957) has served as the Secretary General of the Treasury in the Ministry of Finance from 2011 to May 14, 2018.
-Many know him as the Chairman of the Malaysian Global Innovation and Creativity Center (MaGIC) and the founder and patron of the Global Entrepreneurship Movement (GEM), a non-government organization (NGO) which is a networking platform among entrepreneurs.

-In addition, Abdullah also holds the portfolio of Secretary General of the Treasury at Central Bank and Executive Director at Universiti Putra Malaysia (UPM), the Institute of Strategic and International Studies (ISIS) Malaysia and Pendinginan Megajana Sdn.
+Mohd Irwan Serigar bin Abdullah (born 7 March 1957) served as the Secretary General of the Treasury in the Ministry of Finance from 2011 to May 14, 2018.
+He was also chairman of the Malaysian Global Innovation and Creativity Center (MaGIC) and the founder and patron of the Global Entrepreneurship Movement (GEM), a networking platform.
+Mohd Irwan also held the portfolio of Secretary General of the Treasury at Central Bank and Executive Director at Universiti Putra Malaysia (UPM), the Institute of Strategic and International Studies (ISIS) Malaysia and Pendinginan Megajana Sdn.
 Bhd.
 Prior to that, he was appointed Deputy Under-Secretary in the Economic and International Division in the Ministry of Finance in 2007 and Under-Secretary in the same division in 2008.

 Education

-Abdullah obtained a Bachelor of Demographic Studies (Hons) from the University of Malaya, Kuala Lumpur in 1982 before furthering his studies at the University of Pennsylvania, Philadelphia, United States with a Master of Science in Energy, Management and Policy.
-At the doctor of philosophy level, he received his doctorate degree from the International Islamic University in Kuala Lumpur.
+Mohd Irwan obtained a Bachelor of Demographic Studies (Hons) from the University of Malaya, Kuala Lumpur in 1982 before furthering his studies at the University of Pennsylvania, Philadelphia, United States with a Master of Science in Energy, Management and Policy.
+Mohd Irwan received his doctorate degree from the International Islamic University in Kuala Lumpur.
 He also participated in an advanced management program organized by the Harvard Business School during the Spring 2008 session.

 Career

 Early career

-Abdullah started his career in the public sector in the Economic Planning Unit in the Prime Minister's Department in 1984.
+Mohd Irwan started his career in the public sector in the Economic Planning Unit in the Prime Minister's Department in 1984.
 His position at that time was as Assistant Director from 1984 to 1986.
 He then served as Assistant Director of Industry Division, Economic Planning Unit from 1986 to 1987.
 From 1987 to 1998, he was the Senior Assistant Director of the Energy Division.
 Beginning in 1999, he served as Senior Assistant Director of the Privatization Division, Economic Planning Unit.
 In 2003, he joined the Economic and International Division, Ministry of Finance as Chief Assistant Secretary.
-From 2004 to 2006, Abdullah was appointed as Head of Econometrics Section, Economic and International Division of the Ministry of Finance, subsequently appointed Head of Multi Lateral Relations in the same division in 2006.
+From 2004 to 2006, Mohd Irwan was appointed as Head of Econometrics Section, Economic and International Division of the Ministry of Finance, subsequently appointed Head of Multi Lateral Relations in the same division in 2006.
 His career continued by holding the role of Deputy Secretary General (Policy) in 2011 and Secretary General of the Treasury in 2012.

-Abdullah also served as a Director of Felda Global Ventures Holdings Berhad from November 29, 2012, to July 16, 2013; Non-Executive Director of Selangor Water Supply Company; Non-Independent Non-Executive Director of Padiberas Nasional Bhd. from August 26, 2011, to April 2013.
+Mohd Irwan also served as a Director of Felda Global Ventures Holdings Berhad from November 29, 2012, to July 16, 2013; Non-Executive Director of Selangor Water Supply Company; Non-Independent Non-Executive Director of Padiberas Nasional Bhd. from August 26, 2011, to April 2013.
 He was also entrusted to hold the position of Non-Independent Non-Executive Director at AmanahRaya-JMF Asset Management Sdn.
 Bhd. and Manager of the AmanahRaya Property Investment Trust Fund since November 29, 2007.
 Apart from being involved in trust management at AmanahRaya, he is also one of the trustees in the National Equity Foundation.

-He is also the secretary general of the treasurer of 1Malaysia Development Berhad (1MDB).